Menu

 How big is Carlsberg's exposure to emerging markets?

-Approx. 60% of total volumes are sold in emerging markets, calculated using the MSCI classification (although we have included Greece as a developed market).
+Approx. 60% of total volumes is sold and 45% of revenue is generated in emerging markets, calculated using the MSCI classification (although we have included Greece as a developed market).

 What are your largest beer brands and how much do they account for?